 -The PASCO general website is “https” (Hyper Text Transfer Protocol Secure) encrypted.
 The 'S' at the end of HTTPS stands for 'Secure'.
 It means all communications between your browser and the website are encrypted.

-PASCO provides data privacy and security training to all company employees responsible in whole or in part for design, production, development, monetization and operations of their products and employees who are directly or peripherally involved in collection, use, storage, disclosure or other handling of student identifiable data (for students under 18 years of age).
+PASCO provides data privacy and security training to all company employees responsible in whole or in part for design, production, development, monetization and operations of their products and employees who are directly or peripherally involved in collection, use, storage, disclosure or other handling of student identifiable data.
 Training is required to be conducted a minimum of one time per year.

 Unauthorized Disclosure/Data Breach: In the unlikely event any Student Records are inadvertently compromised via an outside data breach or for any other reason, PASCO shall notify the School District that owns such records immediately upon the discovery of such inadvertent disclosure.
 The School District may in turn notify affected parents, legal guardians, or eligible students as the School District deems appropriate.